biolink/biolink-model/src/docs/using-the-modeling-language.md

   is_a: gene or gene product
 ```

-Here we define that the entity class `gene` is a sub-class of `gene or gene product`.
+Here, we define the entity class `gene` as a sub-class of `gene or gene product`.
 Note that `is_a` has the characteristics of homeomorphicity: `is_a` **SHOULD** only connect either (1) two mixins (2) two classes (3) two slots.

 ### abstract

 A model class (or slot) may be tagged with its `abstract` slot set to the boolean value `true`, to define whether it is abstract.
-This has comparable meaning to that in the computing science Object Oriented Paradigm: another class (or slot) can use the abstract class (or slot) as part of its inheritance hierarchy, but the abstract class itself _cannot_ be directly instantiated.
+This has comparable meaning to the object-oriented paradigm in software engineering:
+another class (or slot) can use the abstract class (or slot) as part of its inheritance hierarchy, but the abstract class itself _cannot_ be directly instantiated.

 ```yaml